Last updated 1st July, 2018

 Elmore was offered an Alford deal in order to gain his freedom.
 An Alford deal maintains his innocence but accepts he could be tried again and found guilty should a new trial go ahead.
-As for the real killer, suspicions over the victim’s neighbour who found her body have been raised but were never investigated.
+As for the real killer, suspicions over the victim’s neighbor who found her body have been raised but were never investigated.

 The Murder of Dorothy Edwards

 A total of 52 wounds and 11 broken ribs showed this was a brutal attack on an elderly woman who would not have been able to defend herself.
-While the scene was messy and bloody, no fingerprints could be found, other than one thumb print on the front door.
+While the scene was messy and bloody, no fingerprints could be found, other than one thumbprint on the front door.

 Edward Lee Elmore was identified by Mr Holloway as a man who used to do some work for Dorothy.
 He had no criminal record yet his fingerprints had been matched to other burglaries and the police issued an arrest warrant.
 He was located at his girlfriend’s house and told he was being arrested for murder.
-He seemed very clam when arrested, he did not protest nor did he get upset.
+He seemed very calm when arrested, he did not protest nor did he get upset.
 He had no alibi for the night of the murder.